NetOpWibby/blog/documents/posts/2019/facebook-and-their-bullshit.md

 Facebook's profits are up but positive public perception is plummeting.
 It's difficult not to think of Zuckerberg's "candidness" as sweet talk to entice Gen Z'ers and millennials back to the platform and to make your auntie feel safe because "the guy who made the site said so".

-However, Mark Zuckerberg does a great job of stressing the importance of social networks (emphasis mine):
+However, Mark Zuckerberg does a great job of stressing the importance of social networks:

 > Public social networks will continue to be very important in people's lives -- for connecting with everyone you know, discovering new people, ideas and content, and giving people a voice more broadly.
 People find these valuable every day, and there are still a lot of useful services to build on top of them.
 But now, **with all the ways people also want to interact privately, there's also an opportunity to build a simpler platform that's focused on privacy first.**